Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist - Eg. Hetzner.md

 ---
-### ADVANCED WEBSITE: Prepare server for installing different architectures (PHP, NodeJS, Python, MySQL, Mongo, Scaling Solutions)
+### ADVANCED WEBSITE: Prepare server for installing different architectures (PHP, NodeJS, Python, MySQL, Mongo, PostgreSQL)

 #### Required skills
 - Know how to reboot the server per your OS and web server: